Margaret Li

 margsli@cs.washington.edu

 Hi!
 I'm a PhD student at University of Washington with Luke Zettlemoyer and Tim Althoff.
 I work on NLP and Dialogue.
-I'm specifically interested in efficiently training and generating from large language models, controllability and safety, and applications to mental health.
+I'm specifically interested in efficiently training and generating from large language models, conditional compute methods, controllability and safety, and applications to mental health.
+I'm concurrently a visiting researcher on the FAIR team at Meta.

 Experience